 - Build simple to complex connections

-- Built on Red Hat JBoss Fuse and Red Hat OpenShift, allowing the same underlying technology proven for large scale or sophisticated deployments
+- Built on Red Hat Fuse and Red Hat OpenShift, allowing the same underlying technology proven for large scale or sophisticated deployments

 Why This Is Different